Successfully loaded eyetools version 0.10.0

 sac_data = saccade_VTI(data_119),

-trial_number = 6)
+trial_values = 6)

-The function plot_AOI_growth()
+The function plot_AOI_growth() helps visualise how

 attention is directed across the development of a trial.
 It presents a